oerc-music/meld-testing-ssi3/Notes/MELD-sustainability-issues-observed.md

 ### Code complexity: understanding the codebase

 Understanding even a simple application can be difficult if the running environment is unfamiliar.
-A trivial example, in the style of "Hello World", can be veruy useful as the number of unfamiliar parts is reduced to a minimum.
+A trivial example, in the style of "Hello World", can be very useful as the number of unfamiliar parts is reduced to a minimum.

 Example: selectable-score app running on NodeJS / React / Redux